nubs/docker-composer-build/README.md

   permissions to be built.
 * Access to the build location will be in the volume located at `/code`.
 This directory will be the default working directory.
-* PHP limited access using `open_basedir`.
-By default, access is only granted to `/code`, `/tmp`, and `$COMPOSER_HOME`.
-For general builds this should likely be sufficient, but should you need to override the settings you can do so by updating `/etc/php/conf.d/basedir.ini`.
 * Composer bin directories are automatically included in `PATH`.
 Both a relative `vendor/bin` directory, and the global `$COMPOSER_HOME/vendor/bin` directory are included in the `PATH`.